trailofbits/algo/CONTRIBUTING.md

 * Please review the [FAQ](https://github.com/trailofbits/algo#faq)
 * Please include the full output from your terminal window if appropriate
+* We only support macOS 10.11 and newer

 ### Pull Requests